weillercarvalho/myWalletFront/README.md

 ## About

-This is an web application based in create and consume a simple api using different technologies as React, React Router, Styled-Components, Axios, NodeJS, Expressjs, MongoDB, Joi, Bcrypt, Strip-String etc.
+This is an web application based in create and consume a simple api using different technologies as React, React Router, Styled-Components, Axios, NodeJS, Expressjs, MongoDB, Joi, Bcrypt, Strip-String, Uuid etc.

 ## Technologies
 <p>